Q: What is Work-Study?

 A: The process is as follows:

-- Select a job that interests you from Current Work-Study Openings.
+- Apply for the job that interests you from the Job Opportunities webpage.

-- If selected for the position, you will be required to submit Payroll documentation to the Payroll Office located in MSR 320.
+- If selected for the position, you may be required to attend a sign in session with the Human Resource Office located in MSR 320.

 Q: What is an Work-Study Authorization Form?